Life after life

 The journalist of Veja repeats, in fact, a buzzword that is very dear to materialistic in general, but the repetition of ideas so merely reveals ignorance of research and work that in the field of psychic phenomena were performed in the last two centuries, especially in Europe.

-Why I believe in the immortality of the soul, work of 1929, translated into our language by Francisco Klörs Werneck, Sir Oliver Lodge makes observations on the behavior of those who deny the facts based simply on prejudice.
+In his book entitled Why I believe in the immortality of the soul, work of 1929, translated into our language by Francisco Klörs Werneck, Sir Oliver Lodge makes observations on the behavior of those who deny the facts based simply on prejudice.
 According to him, men of science have only a "partial and imperfect knowledge of the facts" from which derives their disbelief.

-in June 12, 1851 in Penkhull, Sttafordshire, England, Lodge passed away in August 22, 1940, at 89 years old, in Amesbury, Wiltshire, in his native country.
+Born in June 12, 1851 in Penkhull, Sttafordshire, England, Lodge passed away in August 22, 1940, at 89 years old, in Amesbury, Wiltshire, in his native country.
 His life can be divided into two distinct parts.
 Up to 56 years old, had earned worldwide fame as a teacher and inventor, notably in the field of radiotelegraphy.
 Educated at Grammar School, Newport, and at University College, London, he specialized in physics.
-Professor emeritus, was knighted by King Edward VII in 1902, and received degree of Doctor of Science by seven
+Professor emeritus, was knighted by King Edward VII in 1902, and received degree of Doctor of Science by seven Universities.

 Inventor of the "coherer", the first wave detector to be used in important role in wireless telegraphy, he was the first scientist to send messages by wireless telegraphy, in 1894, before Marconi have dealt with the matter.
 And one of his greatest glories was the discovery of hertz waves and how to detect them, the discovery that was made almost simultaneously by Hertz, which is why they became associated with the name Hertz.

-1901 to 1903, as student of spirits phenomena, chaired the Society for Psychical Research in London, having performed numerous experiments with mediums Leonora Piper and Verrall and assisted in 1894, with Charles Richet, some of the famous physical effects sessions of Eusápia Paladino.
+From 1901 to 1903, as student of spirits phenomena, chaired the Society for Psychical Research in London, having performed numerous experiments with mediums Leonora Piper and Verrall and assisted in 1894, with Charles Richet, some of the famous physical effects sessions of Eusápia Paladino.

-obtained from Oliver Lodge survival and communication of his son Raymond were the most robust, and so evident, giving rise to Raymond book, translated into Portuguese by writer Monteiro Lobato.
+The evidence obtained from Oliver Lodge survival and communication of his son Raymond were the most robust, and so evident, giving rise to Raymond book, translated into Portuguese by writer Monteiro Lobato.

-scholar in psyche, Oliver Lodge, like many other lovers of Transcendental Psyche, admitted the existence of the soul, its pre-existence or survival and spirit phenomenology.
+Convinced and scholar in psyche, Oliver Lodge, like many other lovers of Transcendental Psyche, admitted the existence of the soul, its pre-existence or survival and spirit phenomenology.

 Stating his belief in immortality in several works such as The Human Survival, The Formation of Man and Raymond, Lodge said, quite clearly, in the last mentioned: "I never hide my belief that the personality not only persists, as still more knit to our daily lives than generally supposed, that there is no continuity solution between the living and the dead."